 The Five Keys to Safer Food Programme

 The Five Keys to Safer Food explain the basic principles that each individual should know all over the world to prevent foodborne diseases.
 Over 100 countries have reported using the Five Keys to Safer Food.
-As a result, thousands of food handlers, including consumers, are empowered to prevent foodborne diseases, make safe and informed choice to protect the health of their family and the community, and will have a voice to push for a safer food supply.
-The Five Keys to Safer Food poster is available in 87 languages.
+As a result, thousands of food handlers, including consumers, are empowered to prevent foodborne diseases, make safe and informed choices and have a voice to push for a safer food supply.

-To reproduce or adapt the poster, and other materials, contact directly Françoise Fontannaz at firstname.lastname@example.org.
+To reproduce or adapt the poster and other materials, or to download the videos, contact directly Françoise Fontannaz at firstname.lastname@example.org.